Why Wall Street doesn't like the AT&T - Time Warner deal

 The stocks of both companies fell after the opening bell: Time Warner lost 3% and AT&T dropped 2%.

+In fact AT&T is offering $107.50 a share, but Time Warner was below $88 Monday morning.

+Why?
+It's because AT&T is paying cash for half of the deal.
+The remainder will be financed with stock.
+AT&T's stock is falling -- and dragging down Time Warner -- due to concerns the deal could fall apart following what is expected to be intense regulatory scrutiny.

-AT&T (T, Tech30) CEO Randall Stephenson and Time Warner (TWX) chief executive Jeff Bewkes addressed analysts and investors on a conference call Monday morning.
+AT&T (T) CEO Randall Stephenson and Time Warner (TWX) chief executive Jeff Bewkes addressed analysts and investors on a conference call Monday morning.

 "We're convinced this combination of Time Warner and AT&T is a perfect match for both companies," Stephenson said during the call.